XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/account-methods/account_nfts.md

 ---
 html: account_nfts.html
 parent: account-methods.html
+seo:
-blurb: Get a list of all NFTs for an account.
+    description: Get a list of all NFTs for an account.
 labels:
   - Non-fungible Tokens, NFTs
 ---